- Masterworks sources and buys whole artworks, possibly below market price.

 Members must be confirmed to purchase shares in a Masterworks holding.
-Applying to become a Masterworks investor is far more involved and intense than opening a regular old securities account.
-Applicants must bring substantial investable assets to the table and pass two interviews.
+Applying to become a Masterworks investor is more involved and intense than opening a regular old securities account.
+Applicants must complete a thorough onboarding process that includes a live interview.

 Masterworks doesn’t specify any investing minimums or spell out precisely what it’s looking for in its investors.
-But you should expect to demonstrate you’re serious about investing in art – and you’re willing and able to invest a considerable sum.
+But you should expect to demonstrate you’re serious about investing in art.

 Displaying the Painting